 This one grows just as well as silverbeet does, with the added bonus that you can also eat the root once you’re done picking leaves!

 This one is another great one to eat both leaves and root!
 Young beet leaves in salads are just delicious, so sweet and tender while the beetroot itself is a perfect addition to a coleslaw or salad.
-The lack of sun will mean slower growth for the actual root but the harvesting of baby beet leaves means it’s not wasted garden space.
+The lack of sun does mean the actual root won’t swell much but the harvesting of baby beet leaves means it’s not wasted garden space.

 Technically a vegetable but really this is dessert territory.
 Rhubarb is nearly impossible to NOT be able to grow.
 Even accidentally hacking the whole top off, the roots will push through new shoots as if it were nothing.